About the UN Program Maureen Burns-Bowie Director

 WOMEN'S CAUCUS FOR ART HAS BEEN AN NGO (NON-GOVERNMENTAL ORGANIZATION) OF THE UNITED NATIONS SINCE 1975

-Because of my background, having co-founded an international women's art organization, and having exhibited and curated for UN programs, I have now become Director of the newly created International Caucus UN Program.
-It is an honor, and I look forward to working with our new group.
-This is an excellent time for WCA to strengthen and expand its relationship with the UN.
+Because of my background, having co-founded IAWA, an international women's art organization, and having exhibited and curated for UN programs (including the Beijing conference) I became Director the International Caucus UN Program, created in 2013.
+This is an excellent time for WCA to strengthen and expand it's relationship with the UN.
 The United Nations has articulated a renewed and energized focus on NGO's and civil society, women's issues, human rights, environmental concerns, and artists.
 They feel that artists can best communicate to the world at large the important issues of the day.
 Working with the United Nations is an impressive and inspiring experience.
 Most of the positive and progressive changes in the world begin with ideas developed and given substance at the UN.
+There are over 10 million NGO's in the world, but only 1400 that are affiliated with the United Nations.
+It is a great honor for WCA to be one of them.

 The three main areas of focus that I have chosen include: Human Rights, Environment, and Culture of Peace.